 Pumpkin Picking In Florida

-For those traveling to Florida for Halloween or living in the vicinity, we have compiled a list of the best Pumpkin farms in Florida worth a visit and will not disappoint.
+For those travelling to Florida for Halloween or living nearby, we have compiled a list of the best Pumpkin farms in Florida worth a visit and will not disappoint.

-Most of the farms are found between Tampa running North to Jacksonville.
+Most of the farms are found between Tampa and North to Jacksonville.
 You’ll find a map of your nearest one at the bottom of this post!

 1. Dave’s Pumpkin Patch